 Then of course there is cheesecake.
 Luxuriousness, tangy, rich cheesecake.
 While it is too filling to eat all day every day, I certainly would not have a problem enjoying it a few times a month.

 So what happens when you combine carrot cake and cheesecake?
 Oh, I don’t know.
 Absolute perfection in the form of a carrot cake cheesecake!
 And let’s not forget the pineapple cream cheese frosting!
 Oh.
 My.
 Word.
 Swoon.

 People were licking their plates clean.
 And begging for more.
 Yes, it is that good.
 Even the non-carrot cake lover will fall victim to the magical spell of this dessert.

 It is the perfect mix of cheesecake and carrot cake.
 The pineapple cream cheese frosting adds a subtle tang without a lot of sweetness.
 While it looks a bit daunting to make, I promise you, it is easier than it sounds.
 And worth it.
 Oh so worth it.

-Let’s get to this carrot cake cheesecake recipe shall we?
+Let’s get to the best carrot cake cheesecake recipe shall we?
 Mmmm….enjoy.
 And never mind me as I dive into a piece myself.

 - 16 ounces organic cream cheese (at room temperature)